UFO-Tech/json-rpc-bundle/README.md

 ### Step 4: Add your procedures to rpc server

-You can easily added methods in rpc server:
+You can easily add methods in rpc server:

 Create any class, implement interface ***Ufo\JsonRpcBundle\ApiMethod\Interfaces\IRpcService***
 ```php